 After he passed away, and a few years after that after Michael and I had been living together for a while, Michael once commented on the vacuum cleaner.
 When I suggested we buy a new one, he countered that maybe we should look at getting a Roomba… which eventually we did.
 And it was upgraded a few times over the years.
 But we still used the stand-up vacuum occasionally, for the carpeted stairs and the upstairs hallway.

 During the many months of our move from Ballard, we made a lot of decisions about things to keep and things to get rid of.
 The vacuum cleaner didn’t come up until after we had signed the lease at the new place.
 For the first three weeks after signing, we were transporting car loads of medium-sized boxes until we had enough of them out of the way that the professional movers could handle all the furniture and a bunch more of the boxes.
-At which point there was still odds and ends to move from the old place, but mostly a lot of cleaning to do.
+At which point there were still odds and ends to move from the old place, but mostly a lot of cleaning to do.

 At some point in that interval, Michael brought up the vacuum and the fact that he didn’t think we needed it.
-The new place not split level, as the old one had been, so the Roomba could, in theory, get everywhere without human intervention.
+The new place was not split level, as the old one had been, so the Roomba could, in theory, get everywhere without human intervention.
 And since the new place was larger, had a more open floor plan, and we had already decided to get rid of a few pieces of furniture, Michael’s reasoning was that the Roomba would probably be less prone to trapping itself.

 For spot cleaning, he had a handheld Dyson which he felt was adequate to the job.
 And by that point, the stand-up vacuum cleaner was over 20 years old.
 So we left the stand-up at the old place, and it was used to vacuum up there while we were cleaning each of the rooms as we cleared out the final stuff and so forth.